-Across the water lay the island of Hoy, and we could see gun batteries and lookout towers there too.
-After the shock sinking of the Royal Oak in 1939, Scapa Flow had clearly been armed to the hilt to prevent a similar attack happening again.
+Across the water lay the island of Hoy.
+We could see gun batteries and lookout towers there too.
+After the shock sinking of the Royal Oak in 1939, Scapa Flow had been armed to the hilt to prevent a similar attack happening again.

 That evening, we enjoyed another tasty dinner back at the Murray Arms Hotel.
-I had haggis fritters to start and couldn’t resist the curry again, as it had been so good the night before.
-Mr G ate from the Mothers Day Menu which I’m sure he did to draw attention to our 9 year gap!
-Over dinner we chatted about our Orkney adventures, reflecting on an unforgettable few day.
+I had haggis fritters to start and couldn’t resist the curry again.
+Mr G ate from the Mothers Day Menu, which I’m sure he did to draw attention to our 9 year gap.
+Over dinner we chatted about our Orkney adventures, reflecting on an unforgettable few days.

 We reluctantly left Orkney early the next morning, nowhere near ready to come home.
 Orkney bade us farewell with a spectacular sunrise.

 A couple of days later I was interviewed by BBC Radio Orkney about our visit.
 I was asked what my favourite thing about Orkney was.
 It was an easy question to answer – it was the seas of unimaginable blue.

 Until next time…